xyproto/cxx/README.md

 ## Source code formatting

 * `sm fmt` will format C++17 source code in a single, fixed, formatting style (clang-format "Chromium"-style), which is not configurable, on purpose.
-Using `sm fmt` is optional, of course.
+Using `sm fmt` is optional.

 ## Feedback